sirmick/alfrd/docs/FILES_FEATURE_PROGRESS.md

 - **Alternative:** Auto-create files when documents are added
 - **Rationale:** Gives users explicit control, avoids unwanted files

+### 2. Documents Pulled Automatically by Tags
+- **Chosen:** Files query ALL documents with matching tags from documents table
+- **Alternative:** Only use documents manually added to file_documents table
+- **Rationale:**
+  - Automatic discovery of all related documents
+  - No need to manually add each document to file
+  - Files stay up-to-date with new documents automatically
+  - `file_documents` table used for tracking, not filtering

 ### 2. Tag Signature Format
 - **Format:** `"document_type:tag1:tag2:tag3"` (sorted, lowercase)
 - **Example:** `"bill:lexus-tx-550"`, `"bill:electricity:pge"`